-Spiritual authors speak of “tyranny of the past” for us as we age.
-But this is never true for the Christian.
-All that was wrong in my past has been forgiven, through the Sacrament of God’s Mercy.
+Spiritual authors speak of “tyranny of the past” for us as we age, but this is never true for the Christian.
+All that was wrong in my past has been forgiven through the Sacrament of God’s Mercy.
 So now I can even thank God for my sins and mistakes, because God can use even the consequences of my sins for His glory and my good.
 All is grace when we see our past through the eyes of faith.

 On Ash Wednesday, some parents bring up their toddlers, and even their infants, to receive ashes on their foreheads.
 It’s a sobering experience to hear those words “Remember man that you are dust, and to dust you will return.”
 Yet even for these beautiful babies, it’s true.
 None of us will live forever.
-We are meant for eternity from the first moment of our life.
+We are meant for eternity from the first moment of our lives.

 Spiritual authors speak of the reality of tension and stress in our lives.
 The call is to surrender that tension to God and to His love for us.
 It is good to pray, “I surrender (whatever the issue is) to You, Father.”
 Repeat the prayer slowly and often, and feel the tension leaving you.

 As we age, it is meaningful if we can think of our lives as an expanding circle of blessings.
 The circle may start off small—the blessings of parents, family, being raised in the faith, but as we go on, the circle of blessings becomes bigger and bigger!
 I notice that God’s love for me is etched in every phase of my life.
 “For great is his steadfast love toward us; and the faithfulness of the Lord endures for ever” (Psalm 117, RSVCE).